Wondering when is the best time to visit Malta and Gozo?

 Another popular spring celebration is the Feast of St. Joseph on March 19, which is also a public holiday.
 This feast is celebrated in Rabat (Malta) with processions, fireworks and marching bands.

 My favourite thing about spring in Malta is the seasonal produce.
-Local strawberries are super delicious, and I love snacking on raw beans and peas.
+Local strawberries are super delicious, and I love snacking on fresh beans and peas.

-This is also a great time for exploring local attractions.
+This is also a great time for exploring historical attractions in Malta.
 While some places can be a bit busy, especially during the Easter holidays, you don’t have to worry about the weather being too hot or rainy.

 This post contains affiliate links.
 This means that I may receive a commission on any purchases made through the links in the post at no extra cost to you.